Combining AI, IoT, and Blockchain

 - Generate large marketplaces for independent AI services.

-In this way, AI can become more commonplace, with the community of developers spreading the AI benefits and putting it to use easier.
+In this way, AI can become more commonplace, with the community of blockchain developers spreading the AI benefits and putting it to use easier.
 To date, the use cases of AI and blockchain convergence can be found in logistics, digital media, money transfer systems, and the like.

 Blockchain & IoT use cases